kksinghal/Dynamic-ResNet/Readme.md

 ## Network Architecture
 ![/Architecture](./NetworkArchitecture.png)

-### Architecture is unique, dynamic parameters, dynamic length.
-But, model doesn't show much signs of learning, loss going NaN (Not able to stablise it)
+### Architecture is unique featuring dynamic parameters, dynamic depth.
+But, model doesn't have much functional capacity, it's not even able to overfit single batch of data